teamfact/hcp-iot-api-node/README.md

 	}, function(error) { console.log(error); });
 }, function(error) { console.log(error); });
 ```
-Because all methods return Promises, it is much easer to deal with sychronous requests and keep everything more readable.
+Because all methods return Promises, it is much easer to deal with sychronous requests, avoid handling errors multipe time and keep everything more readable.
+So the API actually looks like this:
-Instead

 ```js
 rdms.createDeviceType({...}